-If a subscription exists for N2InformationClass "PWS-BCAL" and the received N2 Message Type is a WRITE-REPLACE-WARNING-RESPONSE, then the AMF may transfer the ASN.1 (re-)encoded Message Type, Message Identifier, Serial Number and the (aggregated) Broadcast Completed Area List IE in the N2 Info Container in the N2InfoNotify.
+If a subscription exists for N2InformationClass "PWS-BCAL" and the received N2 Message Type is a WRITE-REPLACE-WARNING-RESPONSE, then the AMF may transfer the ASN.1 (re-)encoded Message Type, Message Identifier, Serial Number and the (aggregated) Broadcast Completed Area List IE in the N2 Info Container in the N2InfoNotify, and the "bcEmptyAreaList" attribute if the Broadcast Completed Area List IE is not present in the PWS N2 information.

 If a subscription exists for N2InformationClass "PWS-BCAL" and the received N2 Message Type is a PWS-CANCEL-RESPONSE, then the AMF may transfer the ASN.1 (re-)encoded the Message Type, Message Identifier, Serial Number, the (aggregated) Broadcast Cancelled Area List IE in the N2 Info Container in the N2InfoNotify, and the "bcEmptyAreaList" attribute if not empty in the PWS N2 information.